Royal Conservatoire of Scotland: Statistics

 Biography

 Colin Andrew Firth is an English actor and producer.
-He is the recipient of several accolades, including an Academy Award, two BAFTA Awards, and a Golden Globe Award, as well as nominations for two Primetime Emmy Awards.
+He is the recipient of a number of awards and honors, including an Academy Award, two BAFTA Awards, a Golden Globe Award, and a Volpi Cup as well as nominations for two Primetime Emmy Awards.
 In 2011, Firth was appointed a CBE for his services to drama, and appeared in Time magazine's 100 most influential people in the world.

 4. Richard Madden